Rohith0007/User-Tracker/README.md

-# UserTrackr
+# UserTracker

-Welcome to UserTrackr, an intuitive user data tracking application developed using a blend of Java, JavaScript, Spring Boot, PostgreSQL, and more.
+Welcome to UserTrackr, an intuitive user data-tracking application developed using a blend of Java, JavaScript, Spring Boot, PostgreSQL, and more.
 This project is designed to provide a seamless and intuitive experience, integrating various components of RESTful app implementation.

 ## Components

 This repository encompasses two vital parts:
-- **"user-tracker-frontend"**: The frontend, built using React framework.
+- **"user-tracker-frontend"**: The frontend, built using the React framework.
-- **"user-tracker-backend"**: The backend, crafted with Java, SpringBoot and ProgresSQL.
+- **"user-tracker-backend"**: The backend, crafted with Java, SpringBoot, and ProgresSQL.

 ## User Interaction

 A user interacts with the application by initiating the **ADD USER** action, creating a new user record.
-Upon completing the form and pressing **ADD**, the data is sent to the backend for processing.
+The data is sent to the backend for processing after completing the form and pressing **ADD**.
 Simultaneously, the user is redirected to the main page where the new user entry is showcased.

 Users can view each user's details, including their name, email, and password.
 They can interact using the following buttons: